What is a cross option?

 We have other articles about clauses that might be included within a shareholders' agreement.

-If you are looking to amend your agreement, we offer a number of shareholders agreement templates for UK private limited companies.
+If you are looking to amend your agreement, we offer a number of shareholder agreement templates for UK private limited companies.

 Please note that the information provided on this page: